MichaelSchneeberger/do-notation/README.md

 ## Installation

-You can install Donotation using pip:
+You can install Do-notation using pip:

 ```
 pip install donotation